 Cape Fahn is a Category 5 World of Hyatt hotel, meaning free nights will cost you 17,000 points on off-peak nights, 20,000 points on standard nights and 23,000 points on peak nights.

 Remember, if you have Chase Ultimate Rewards points, you can transfer them to World of Hyatt at a 1:1 rate, making it relatively easy to book a private island escape.
-In fact, the Chase Sapphire Preferred’s sign-up bonus alone can get you three four nights if you travel on off-peak dates — with points to spare.
+In fact, the Chase Sapphire Preferred’s sign-up bonus alone can get you three nights if you travel on standard date (or off peak dates — with points to spare).

 Situated on its very own island in Australia’s Whitsundays archipelago in the heart of the Great Barrier Reef, the InterContinental Hayman Island offers the amenities of a large resort in a secluded and exclusive private island setting.